code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 }
 ```

-The key is that we moved the calls to the external references to a separate method marked as `virtual`.
+The key is that we moved the calls to the external references to a separate method, marking it as `virtual`.

 This way, we can create a stub class of the Service itself without the need to stub its dependencies: